LOTTERY AND WAITING LIST PROCEDURES

 Only applications completed before the deadline are included within the principal lottery pool.
 If the principal enrollment process fails to produce an adequate number of enrolled students, the lottery process may be repeated.

 The lottery is conducted electronically and is open to the public with a neutral party assisting in the random processing of unique ID numbers.
 (Each student who completes an application receives a unique ID number by the system when the application is submitted.
-Applicants who submit the paper-based application is provided ID number manually by the main office).
+Applicants who submit the paper-based application are provided ID number manually by the main office).

 The lottery is an electronic system that randomly identifies students for enrollment.
 During the lottery process, all students who have completed applications before the application deadline are sorted and numbered in random order.
 Lottery results determine the enrollment or waitlist status of each applicant with applicable and verified enrollment priorities.